 It’s better to have white, well-aligned teeth.
 Your luck may slip through the gaps between your teeth.

+Are you concerned about your gap between teeth?
+In this article, we are going to talk about the causes of gap in teeth, and possible treatment options for gap in teeth.
 In phrenology, people often talk about good physiognomy or the correlation between facial features related to wealth.
 Even if you don’t believe in the old saying, many people think the gaps between teeth are a major concern.
 Even when you smile, you may not be able to smile openly or you may even develop habits of covering your mouth with your hands.
 You may also have problems with your pronunciation.
 In terms of oral health, dental cavities and gum diseases can easily occur, so it is recommended to improve the gaps between teeth for oral health.
 Let’s find out what causes this problem and ways to solve it.

 1. Innate Causes